 Food is fuel.
 It nourishes your body; Provides vitamins and minerals, fats and fiber, proteins and amino acids.
 When we use food for emotional support, it’s typically because we’re missing something.
 Cravings for sweets and sugar typically mean the body is seeking serotonin.
 Cravings for rewarding foods like chocolate and wine may mean the body is looking for a dopamine surge.
 But we feel these things as true emotions and some have been “programmed” to run to food for comfort.

 Those signals are coming from your gut and your brain.
-Remember, our gut bacteria are practically wired into our nervous system.
+Remember, our gut bacteria is practically wired into our nervous system.
 They can produce neurotransmitters like serotonin and GABA that will send a signal to your brain to tell you to eat more.1

 Here are a few suggestions to promote a healthier relationship with food: